 - May not suit those seeking a more tranquil environment.

-Commercial and Business areas in Porto
+2. The Commercial Neighborhoods in Porto

 Baixa

-Pros of living in Baixa
+Pros of Living in Baixa

 - Central location with easy access to key landmarks.